CBEP-SoCB/CBEPgraphics/README.md

 After that, the CBEPgraphics package should run correctly.
 Loading all the fonts on your system into the R font database can be time consuming.
 CBEPgraphics only installs the Montserrat fonts in the R font database.
-If you plan to use other fonts in R, you may want to run the following as well:
+If you plan to use other fonts in R, you may want to run the following, whcih installs all available fonts in the R font database.

 ```
 extrafont::font_import()
 ```

-Eventually, we may migrate the package -- or a successor package, since this one was tied to the State of Casco BAy report -- to depend on the `showtext` package, but with this workaround, that is not strictly necessary for the time being.
+Eventually, we may migrate the package -- or a successor package, since this one was tied to the State of Casco Bay report -- to depend on the `showtext` package, but with this workaround, that is not strictly necessary for the time being.

 ## Themes
 The theme functions create a theme for use with ggplot graphics.
 The theme is